≡ Menu

 Will typically include:

-In extreme cases heart attack or paralysis can ensue… so move fast and get them to the vet!
+In extreme cases, heart attack or paralysis can ensue… so move fast and get them to the vet!

-Affected Breeds
+Most Commonly Affected Breeds

 It is worth noting that…

-Certain measures can be taken to keep snakes away from your home and surrounds.
-In Europe, the Spanish lay gravel everywhere that they want to discourage snakes.
-There is also a certain amount of leeway with regards to the overpopulation of feral cats, who go some way to keep the snake population under control.
+Specific measures can be taken to protect snakes from your home and surroundings.
+In Europe, the Spanish lay gravel everywhere to discourage snakes.
+There is also a certain amount of leeway regarding the overpopulation of feral cats, which goes some way to keep the snake population under control.
+It is important to remember that your dog will act to protect you or your territory.
+If they are terriers, they have been bred to keep vermin off your land, so there is a high chance their prey drive will see them attack.

-Treatment options.
+Treatment Options

 Your vet will…

-Which brings us to…
+This brings us to…

-Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be passionate about animals and only want what’s best for them.
+Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+This is why if you feel like your pet may have rattlesnake poisoning (or any other health issue), you’ll want to have them checked out by a vet ASAP!

 Because…

-We here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
+An early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering them, but beyond that, diagnosing a medical condition early could save you a bundle in medical costs!
+This is also why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?